NFL Preseason Picks

 Preseason NFL Picks - How to make the best predictions & bets

 - +45.8% Return on Bankroll (+$4,576) lifetime NFL preseason

 - How to make money betting the NFL preseason

-- The role of statistics in betting the preseason
+- The role of statistics in betting the NFL preseason

 Can money be made on NFL preseason picks?
 Absolutely.
-I have won 60% of the time (six of ten seasons), with $100 players making $3,115 in profit - a 31% growth in bankroll.
+I have produced a 45.8% return on bankroll with $100 players up $4,576 in profit.

 Why is the preseason different?
 For one, power ratings don't mean a thing.
 Past season performance doesn't correlate much to preseason performance either.
 And, there are few if any past games to look at that provide any true predictive value.